 A minimum 0.264 caliber muzzle brake.

-The blast portion of the RB2 standard requires the equipment that conforms to MIL-STD 1474D.
+The blast portion of the RB2 standard requires the following equipment:

 Current rankings and results